This is a paid practicum.

 - Gain experience collaborating with parents, providing psychoeducation and parent guidance to maximize treatment outcome and maintenance of treatment gains outside of the clinic setting.

 - Weekly 1:1 supervision and monthly group supervision to become more in-tune with your skills, trust your knowledge, and build your confidence in tailoring treatment plans.

 - Cover Letter stating why you are seeking advanced practicum training at ATSA.

 - Curriculum Vitae

-- Writing Sample #2: A Case Summary of a Child Anxiety Case.
-The summary should include diagnosis, conceptualization, intervention, and outcome, without any identifying information.
+- Writing Sample #2: A Case Summary of an Anxiety Case.
+The summary should include diagnosis, intervention, and outcome, without any identifying information.
 If you have not treated an anxiety case, please submit a case summary of a condition you have treated.

 - Two Letters of Recommendation.
 Please send electronically with "Recommendation for [Name]" in the subject line.

 ATSA abides by ACEPT guidelines for doctoral applicants.

 Are you looking for our Supplemental Short-Term Intensive Practicum?
 Visit Adventure Camp Counselor Training.